 We provide research-led teacher education of the highest quality.
 We have high standards and will challenge you to excel, within our strong supportive structures.

 We are leaders in Initial Teacher Education.
-Consistently graded Outstanding by OFSTED, and ranked amongst the top three university providers of initial teacher training in the Good Teacher Training Guide 2013
+Consistently graded Outstanding by OFSTED, and ranked amongst the top five university providers of initial teacher training in the Good Teacher Training Guide 2015.

 High quality research-inspired teaching